 There is very much in the Old Testament especially designed to impart first understanding, and then after that wisdom, in order that we might be able to help ourselves towards meeting the twin responsibilities of (1) making sacrifices acceptable to God and (2) showing forth His praises.
 Some of these are rituals and others are not.
 But regardless of which they are, they impart a sense of being different, and thus give us a constant stream of confirmation of our uniqueness—that is, of our separation from the world.

 One that I mentioned in a previous sermon is the law differentiating clean and unclean foods.
 You will recall the vision given to Peter (in Acts 10), in which a large sheet-like material was let down from heaven containing a wide variety of animals.
-Peter immediate rejected the command to eat on the basis of them being unclean.
+Peter immediately rejected the command to eat on the basis of their being unclean.
 He obviously understood that there were differences between animals in their terms of acceptability for food.

 He later understood that the clean animals symbolized men, and those that God cleansed were no longer to be considered "unclean"—regardless of whether they were Israelites or Gentiles.
 Thus God also showed, in that case, that there are differences among men as well.
 Some are "unclean" until they are cleansed.
 And those cleansed are distinct by means of a spiritual cleansing, and separated from among men.

 Eating only "clean" things is, therefore, a constant witness that we are to be clean.
 This very clearly makes us comprehend that we are different.
 When others come into contact with us and know this (that is, know that we do not eat the unclean things), this also makes a witness to them—that we are different.